 The internet protocols manage the process of assigning each unique device its own IP address.
 (Internet protocols do other things as well, such as routing internet traffic.)
 This way, it’s easy to see which devices on the internet are sending, requesting, and receiving what information.

-Every single device that is connected to the internet has an IP address.
 IP addresses are like telephone numbers, and they serve the same purpose.
 When you contact someone, your phone number identifies who you are, and it assures the person who answers the phone that you are who you say you are.
-IP addresses do the exact same thing when you’re online.
+IP addresses do the exact same thing when you’re online — that’s why every single device that is connected to the internet has an IP address.

 You can easily find your IP address.
 In fact, we have a cheat sheet that shows how to find your IP address on Mac or Windows.

-Because of this device specificity, it’s possible to mask your IP address from the outside world through a Virtual Private Network (VPN).
-When you use a VPN, it prevents the external network from revealing your address.
+You may not always want the outside world to know exactly which device and network you're using.
+In this case, it’s possible to mask your IP address from the outside world through a Virtual Private Network (VPN).
+When you use a VPN, it prevents your network from revealing your address.

 IPv4 dates back to the early 1980s, when the internet was a private network for the military.
 IPv4 has a total pool of 4.3 billion addresses, which sounds like a lot.
 But with all the computers, smartphones, and tablets that connect to the internet, not to mention IoT devices, we have run out of IPv4 addresses.
 In fact, we began running out in the 1990s.
 Very clever technical networking tricks have kept things going.

 The Internet Engineering Task Force (IETF), which designs the backbone technologies of the internet, came up with IPv6 about a decade ago.
 It has a potential pool of 340 undecillion addresses — that’s the number 340 followed by 36 zeroes — meaning we can (in theory) never run out of addresses.
 It is slowly replacing IPv4, but for now, the two co-exist.